-Samuel Whitehorne Jr. (1779-1844) made a fortune in Newport through a variety of commercial enterprises, including rum distilling, banking, shipping, and likely slave trading.
+Samuel Whitehorne Jr. (1779-1844) made a fortune in Newport through a variety of commercial enterprises including rum distilling, banking, and shipping.
 With the town's economy in shambles after the American Revolution, Whitehorne was one of the Newport's last great merchant princes.

-Built on Thames Street and proudly facing the water, Whitehorne's house was to be a symbol of his prosperity.
+Built on Thames Street and proudly facing the water, Whitehorne's house was a symbol of his prosperity.
 Unfortunately, after two of his ships were lost at sea, he went bankrupt.
-Sold at auction in 1843, his house was converted to shops and apartments and gradually deteriorated until it was purchased and restored by the Newport Restoration Foundation in 1969.
+Sold at auction in 1844, his house was converted to shops and apartments.
+It was purchased and restored by the Newport Restoration Foundation in 1969.

 Photo of the house before restoration.